HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Related Works

-\paragraph{LM Evaluation and Human-Likeness} Automated metrics for evaluation of generated text include metrics based on $n$-grams such as BLEU \citep{papineni2002bleu}, ROUGE \citep{lin2004rouge}, and CIDEr \citep{vedantam2015cider} as well as metrics based on neural models \citep{sellam-etal-2020-bleurt, zhang2019bertscore, inan2021cosmic}. \citet{bruni2017adversarial} also propose a (learned) adversary to discriminate between human and generated text.
-Text discrimination (by humans or models) has appeared in other works as well \citep{ippolito2020automatic, dou2022gpt}.
-Human annotation and evaluation, of course, remains the gold-standard.
+\paragraph{Psycho-linguistic Study of LMs} Other tools derived from psychology and linguistics exist across previous work on LMs. \citet{sahu2021comprehension} use Bloom's Taxonomy \citep{bloom1956taxonomy} to improve context in LM prompts for QA. \citet{hovy-yang-2021-importance} develop a taxonomy of social factors to consider for LM evaluation. \citet{cong2022psycholinguistic} evaluate GPT-3 using psycholinguistic tests, and \citet{chang-bergen-2022-word} use word age-of-acquisition to study development of LM word knowledge (during training) compared to humans.
+Comparatively, $\mathtt{HumBEL}$ is the first work to directly measure the alignment of an LM with a human sub-population, providing systematic techniques for automatic and clinician-in-the-loop evaluation of demographic factors.
+With that said, recent psycho-linguistic benchmarks have begun using focused age ranges to track progress; e.g., \citet{van-duijn-etal-2023-theory} test LM Theory-of-Mind vs. children aged 7-10.
+While our novelty comes from the tools we propose (to test alignment, and moreover, do so across a spectrum of tasks or age ranges), it is notable our empirical results agree with recent work: both word semantics and Theory-of-Mind are challenging for many models when compared with human children, but new large commercial models have begun to show promise. \paragraph{LM Evaluation and Human-Likeness} Evaluation strategies for generated text include metrics based on $n$-gram matching \citep{papineni2002bleu, lin2004rouge, vedantam2015cider} as well as metrics based on neural models \citep{sellam-etal-2020-bleurt, zhang2019bertscore, inan2021cosmic}. \citet{bruni2017adversarial, ippolito2020automatic, dou2022gpt} also propose (human or model) adversaries to discriminate between human and generated text.
 Our work is most related to those works considering evaluation of human-likeness (and properties thereof).
 For example, our techniques target commonsense knowledge, inference, and social factors as studied in a variety of works \citep{nair-etal-2020-contextualized, kassner-schutze-2020-negated, liu-etal-2022-aligning}.
-Our work builds on broad goals of evaluating human-likeness not only in the types of tasks we test, but also in the \textit{communication of the results to the practitioner}, presenting qualitative and quantitative results in terms of human demographic information. \paragraph{SLP Tasks} It is worthwhile to note that many of the tasks we consider have existing counterparts appearing in the NLP literature.
-For example, \textbf{USP} is a narrative QA task \cite{kocisky-etal-2018-narrativeqa} and \textbf{WC} is, in some respects, akin to the word association tests used to evaluate distributional semantic modelling of words \cite{bolukbasi2016man, caliskan2017semantics, liu-etal-2022-aligning}.
+Our work builds on broad goals of evaluating human-likeness, not only in the types of tasks we test, but also in the \textit{communication of the results to the practitioner}, presenting qualitative and quantitative results in terms of human demographic information. \paragraph{NLP Tasks} Many of the SLP tasks we consider have existing counterparts appearing in the NLP literature.
+For example, \textbf{USP} is a narrative QA task \cite{kocisky-etal-2018-narrativeqa} and \textbf{WC} is, in some respects, akin to word association tests used to evaluate semantic modeling of words \cite{bolukbasi2016man, caliskan2017semantics, liu-etal-2022-aligning}.
 Our work extends this literature by incorporating clinician-in-the-loop feedback for the design and evaluation of these tasks, and furthermore, is the first to incorporate human demographic data for comparison of LM performance to human sub-populations.